If you’re new to Keto, it can be challenging to figure out which vegetables are Keto-friendly and which aren’t.

 - Tomatillos: Tomatillos are small, green cousins of tomatoes.
 They have a tangy flavor, that makes them an excellent key ingredient in salsa verde (green salsa).

-- Potatoes: Potatoes are starchy tuber veggies that can be fried, baked, or mashed as a side dish for nearly any food.
+- Potatoes: Potatoes are starchy tuber veggies that can be boiled, fried, baked, or mashed as a side dish for nearly any food.
 Interestingly enough, sweet potatoes are not nightshades.

 - Peppers: All peppers - including bell peppers and all varieties of chili peppers - are nightshades.
 Milder peppers like bell peppers can be eaten raw or cooked as a vegetable, while hotter peppers can be used to add flavor to dishes.
 Hot peppers are also used to make hot sauce.
 Note: black pepper and peppercorns are not nightshades.